-Three basic types of solutions can be developed depending on business needs:
+The types of solutions that can be developed are the following:

-- A device solution allows users to submit documents and respond to prompts on a printer. - A client software solution allows users or other applications to submit documents electronically. - A hybrid solution uses a supporting eSF application on printers to deliver advanced functionality, such as cached or scheduled job submissions to the LDD system.
+- A device solution lets users submit documents and respond to prompts on a printer. - A client software solution lets users or other applications submit documents electronically. - A hybrid solution uses a supporting eSF application on printers to deliver advanced functionality, such as cached or scheduled job submissions, to the LDD system.

-Additionally, you can include functionality from more than one of these types in a single solution by including a separate script for each type.
+You can also include functionality from more than one of these types in a single solution by including a separate script for each type.